royfrancis/drtracker/README.md

 The tracks as lines are plotted if `exportplot=TRUE`.
 If `exportdata=TRUE`, then the spots, tracks and all raw data is exported as a tab-delimited text file.

 ![Tracks plot](vignettes/fig12.jpg)
 __Fig 13.__ *Layout of the plate with well numbers showing tracks in each well.
 The track length in pixels is shown below each track.
-The tracks are also coloured by track length.*
+The track segments are coloured by linktype.
+Green denotes single point link, blue denotes duplicated link and red denotes nearest link.*

 The total distance for each track is plotted and exported when `exportplot=TRUE`.